file-icons/atom/CONTRIBUTING.md

 Refer to [`config.cson`][1] for instructions on defining a new icon-to-filetype mapping.

-Before editing the config, make sure you've installed the devDependencies:

-	apm install file-icons

-You're also encouraged to run package specs, particularly if you've changed existing icons.

-**NOTE:**
 Changes to the config require a compilation step.
-The package does this automatically, but the results won't be visible until the window's been reloaded.
-Remember to include both [`config.cson`][1] and [`lib/icons/.icondb.js`][2] in your pull request.

-If the latter isn't being updated, please [file an issue][3].
+If you're submitting them through GitHub, you can ignore this (maintainers will handle this).
+If you've linked a fork of this package locally, you'll need to run [`bin/compile`][7] before your changes become visible in your workspace.

 Adding new icons to the package